Easy to use

 Wisdom Panel is a great buy for those who think three generations of ancestry info will provide enough background on their dog.
 Results are delivered in a professional manner and the information checks out (according to our vet, anyways).
 Plus, if you ever want to find out more about your pet’s health or likelihood of disease, you can pay to upgrade your kit and easily access the information online.

-- Product Name Canine DNA Test
+- Product Name Wisdom Panel 3.0 Canine DNA Test

-- Product Brand Wisdom Panel
+- Product Brand Wisdom Health

 - Price $84.99